 It’s simple – I love wine and now I’ve passed the WSET Diploma.
 If you’re not sure what that is, this article will set you straight.

-This all started during a trip to Spain in 2010 when I had some significant wine moments and thought ‘…maybe I should learn a little more about wine.’
+It all began during a trip to Spain when I had some significant wine moments and thought ‘…hmmm, maybe I should learn a little more about this.’

-All this changed when in 2010 I went to Spain for a business trip.
-I fell in love with wine – with the importance it plays in that culture, with the thoughtful manner in which it is paired with tapas to bring out the best in both, and with the exciting variety of whites, reds, sherries and sparkling cavas available.
-I came back to Vancouver determined to learn more about wine and marketing it.
+In Spain, I fell in love with wine – with the importance it plays in that country and culture, with the thoughtful manner in which it is paired with tapas to bring out the best in both, and with the vast array of whites, reds, Sherries and sparkling Cavas available.
+I came back to Canada, determined to learn more about wine, and to write about it.

-This was followed by WSET Level 2 Intermediate and then a decision to become more serious with WSET Level 3 Advanced in spring 2012.
+This was followed by WSET Level 2 Intermediate and then a decision to become more serious with WSET Level 3 Advanced.
 When I passed Level 3 with Distinction in October 2012, it was official – I had been bitten by the proverbial wine bug.

-In an effort to get some concrete experience and start exploring whether or not I might enjoy working in the industry, in March 2012 I contacted a local winery where I was a well-known and enthusiastic regular.
+To get some concrete experience and start exploring whether or not I might enjoy working in the industry, I contacted a local winery where I was a well-known and enthusiastic regular.
 Desperate for some hands-on experience, I offered to volunteer just to learn about the business of growing grapes, making wine and selling it.
-Kind hearted souls that they are, the owners insisted upon paying me and I ended up working many Sundays (in addition to my ‘day job’ at a local university) running the tasting room and introducing winery guests and groups to the cider, white, red and fortified wines made there.
+Being the kind-hearted souls that they are, the owners insisted upon paying me and I ended up working many Sundays (in addition to my day job at a local university) running the tasting room and introducing winery guests and groups to the cider, white, red and fortified wines made there.

-During that summer I also realized as the WSET training intensified that I needed to practice writing tasting notes quickly and as if they were second nature to prepare for the Level 3 exam.
-With that in mind, I started this blog on which I record tasting notes of all the wines I’ve tried since July 2012 and any wineries I’ve visited.
+During that summer, I also realized as the WSET training intensified that I needed to practice writing tasting notes quickly, and as if they were second nature, to prepare for the Level 3 exam.
+With that in mind, I started this blog on which I record tasting notes of all the wines I’ve tried since July 2012, and stories about wineries and distilleries I’ve visited.